 Assessments increased on average this year by 8.3% for residential.
 Note that this includes new growth of $610,000.
 Assessments increased by 3.3% for vacant lots.

-The municipal portion of property taxes decreased by 5.3%.
-The education requisition increased by 11%.
-Overall, the taxes remain the same as last year with a 0% tax increase.
+The municipal portion of property taxes decreased by 0.3%.
+The education requisition increased by 12.3%.
+Overall, the taxes increased by 4.1%.
 Individual property taxes will vary by assessment.

 Tax Payment Options: